Alumni Story: Cameron Brewer

 “A developer's success is linked to tenants’ success,” he says.
 Cameron views his tenants as people he works with, not just as their landlord.
 He does not take the relationship for granted.
 But some developers can struggle to properly vet a tenant after constructing the building.
 It’s a skillset he hopes to see other developers like him grow in.

 Cameron’s second project was the restoration of an older strip mall.
-“I wanted a specific tenant mix,” he explains.
-“I wanted the tenants to benefit from the [mix] of businesses.
-So, now we've got a houseplant shop (they have a little baby goat, which is the cutest thing), a yoga studio, a salon, an architect’s office, and a makers’ space.
+“I wanted a specific tenant mix.
+I wanted the tenants to benefit from the [mix] of businesses.
+So, now we've got a houseplant shop (they have a little baby goat, which is the cutest thing), a salon, an architect’s office, and a public makers’ space with the local library system.
 I was picky about who to include.”

 Part of the vetting process is checking the financial viability of the proposed business.
 A developer needs to know if the tenant will have a backstop if they hit a financial rough patch.
 Are the tenants going to be prepared to weather a financial downturn?
 Could they pivot to something else?

 Cameron understands that there needs to be a list of financial due diligence items to go through with a prospect rather than just signing up the first tenant that walks in the door.
-“It’s asking for the financials of the business, not being concerned with the personal financial statement,” says Cameron.
+“It’s asking for the financials of the business, while not always being as concerned with the personal financial statement,” says Cameron.
 “To some tenants, that might feel you are getting in their business.
 But you are going to be in business together too, right?”

 Asked about the most valuable thing he learned from his Incremental Development Alliance training, Cameron respond: “I was obsessed with the idea that I needed to understand construction before I started a project.
 The only way to do that was to get experience, but I have a full-time job, and I have kids, and this, and that…” He learned to let go of the urge by filling in the gaps with people.